 The main takeaway that I got from this head-to-head comparison is that Bose is making some really spectacular products as of late.
 This was almost too close to call.

-The QuietComfort Ultra, despite its hefty pricetag, wins this comparison by having surprisingly audiophile-level sound quality (after EQ, of course) and slightly better comfort with more premium materials.
+The Bose QuietComfort Ultra (1st Gen), despite its hefty pricetag, wins this comparison by having surprisingly audiophile-level sound quality (after EQ and aptX Lossless) and slightly better comfort with more premium materials.

 It wasn’t a slam dunk, however, as the regular QuietComfort 2023 is actually the more “fun” headphone to listen to, with more satisfying bass slam and a more ideal consumer-friendly sound signature.
 Not to mention a better value, being about $80 cheaper than the price of the QC Ultra, while still retaining nearly identical noise cancelling performance.